azadbolour/eagerwords.com/README.md

 At this time, unzipping this file for the first time, and maintaining it in case the dictionary is updated remains a manual step.
 Use the script dict/unzip-masked-words.sh.

-## Github Site

-Under construction.
-(Will be at http://www.bolour.com/eagerwords/index.html).

 ## General Conventions